Democratic Action (Venezuela): Chávez/Maduro era: 1999–present

-The Puntofijo Pact and AD-COPEI duopoly over Venezuelan politics collapsed in the early 1990s in the face of a severe economic and political crisis, culminating in the impeachment of AD member and President of Venezuela Carlos Andrés Pérez for corruption and the 1993 election of former COPEI leader Rafael Caldera on a National Convergence coalition platform.
+The Puntofijo Pact and AD-COPEI duopoly over Venezuelan politics collapsed in the early 1990s in the face of a severe economic and political crisis, culminating in the impeachment of AD member and President Carlos Andrés Pérez for corruption and the 1993 election of former COPEI leader Rafael Caldera on a National Convergence coalition platform.
 Caldera's failure to resolve the economic crisis created the political environment for the 1998 election of Hugo Chávez.
 In the 2000 elections for the new National Assembly of Venezuela, AD won 29 out of 165 seats; four additional seats were won by an AD-COPEI alliance.
 At the 2005 legislative elections Democratic Action staged an electoral boycott and consequently did not win any seats.

 During the 2010 and 2015 elections, AD was part of the Democratic Unity Roundtable.
 In the 2015 elections where the Roundtable won the National Assembly in a 109-seat majority, AD won 25 seats.
 The Roundtable parties boycotted the 2017 elections to the Constituent Assembly and participated in an unofficial referendum against its formation.
 In July 2018, AD left the Democratic Unity Roundtable, citing "operative problems inside the organization" and difficulties in electing the new secretary general of the coalition.

 Acción Democrática's Secretary General is Henry Ramos Allup.
 The trade union confederation CTV is closely linked to AD.
 AD is a member of the Socialist International, and a member of COPPPAL.